HOLIDAY SAFETY TRAVEL TIPS: WHAT YOU NEED TO KNOW (2022 UPDATE)

 More winter driving tips

-To avoid becoming a statistic, follow NHTSA’s top winter-driving tips:
+To avoid becoming a statistic, follow the winter-driving tips from the National Highway Traffic Safety Administration:

-- Increase your following distance on snowy or icy roads – especially when following a snowplow
+- Increase your following distance on bad roads – especially when following a snowplow

 - Pass plows with care

-- Inspect your tires, and make sure they’re filled to the recommended pressure
+- Inspect your tires, and fill them to the recommended pressure

 - Fill your vehicle’s windshield washer reservoir with high-quality “winter” fluid with de-icer

-- Test your battery before winter hits and replace it if it’s old or weak
+- Test your battery and replace it if it’s old or weak

 - Promptly replace burned-out headlights or taillights